Laldenga: Death

 Laldenga never rose to political arena again due to chronic lung cancer.
 In early 1990, he received medical treatments at the Memorial Sloan Kettering Cancer Center in New York City.
 After a three-month therapy, he headed home via England.
-Just after landing on the London airport, he died as he was taken to Ashford Hospital on 7 July 1990.
-His body was transported reached Aizawl on 11 July and was honoured with the first state funeral in Mizoram on 13 July, and buried at the centre of Aizawl city.
+Just after landing at the London airport, he died as he was taken to Ashford Hospital on 7 July 1990.
+His body was brought back to Aizawl on 11 July and was honoured with the first state funeral in Mizoram on 13 July, and buried at the centre of Aizawl city.